Clustering Cluster Algebras with Clusters: Machine Learning

 While supervised learning methods are better adapted to address the classification-style of Problem \ref{ml_prob1}, techniques from the ML subfield of unsupervised learning are better suited to extracting such underlying structure in the data as desired for Problem \ref{ml_prob2}.

 The first of the techniques we consider is Principal Component Analysis (PCA).
 As a technique, PCA extracts the most important features of a dataset through diagonalisation of the covariance matrix between the data dimensions across the dataset.
 Identifying the eigenvectors of the covariance matrix and sorting them by decreasing eigenvalue, the data points can be projected onto their most significant principal components which best describe the most variance -- and hence structure -- in the data.
+These eigenvalues can also be reinterpreted as the explained variance, giving the amount of variance explained by each component.
+It is often useful to consider these explained variances as ratios, such that they have been normalised to sum to 1.

 Traditional PCA, as just described, may be generalised to kernel PCA.
 There, the data points are conceptually mapped to a higher-dimensional space where distinguishing them becomes substantially easier due to the larger number of degrees of freedom.
 Then the principal components in this space can be computed, the transformed data points projected onto them, and mapped back to the original space.
 However, these higher-dimensional computations are costly and can in fact be avoided altogether by using the `kernel trick'.
 The trick combines the above steps by defining a kernel that represents this mapping and projection, circumventing the need to actually compute in the higher-dimensional space in practice.